 Mae Carden (1894-1977) was one of the brilliant educators of the twentieth century.
-She was born in Hawaii she began her own elementary school education.
-It was during these early years that she found her teachers did not explain the lessons completely to their students.
-So, young Mae Carden would take her classmates home after school and teach them herself.
-Her amazing organizational talents surfaced at this young age when she began categorizing words, which eventually led to her own pitch based phonemic program.
+She was born in Hawaii.
+During her early years in elementary school she found that her teachers did not explain the lessons completely to their students.
+As a young girl Mae Carden would take her classmates home after school and teach them herself.
+Her amazing organizational talents surfaced at this young age when she began categorizing words.
+This process eventually led to her pitch based phonemic program.

 Mae Carden graduated from Vassar College in 1918 and continued her studies in Europe focusing on art and music.
-Inspired by the art masters and great composers of Europe, Miss Carden returned to the United States set on becoming a music teacher and attended Columbia University for her post graduate work.
-It was there that she became acquainted with John Dewey, the father of progressive education and the “sight-recognition” or “look-say” method of teaching reading.
+Inspired by the art masters and great composers of Europe, Miss Carden returned to the United States to continue her studies in music at Columbia University for her post graduate work.
+At Columbia she became acquainted with John Dewey, the father of progressive education and the “sight-recognition” or “look-say” method to teach reading.
 Disagreeing with Dewey’s theories, she resigned from the doctoral program saying, “Suddenly, it seemed to me to be without validity.”
-She went on to write her own textbooks and manuals and in 1934 opened her own school, which she operated successfully for fifteen years.
+She then dedicated her time to writing textbooks and manuals for her own curriculum.
+She opened the first Carden School in New York City in 1934.

 In the course of her career, Miss Carden wrote over 400 textbooks and manuals.
-Because of the many requests for her method from both public and private schools, Miss Carden closed her school in 1949 to devote the rest of her life training teachers in the techniques and methodology of her unique curriculum.
-Today there are over 90 Carden schools across the U.S.
+After repeated requests for training in The Carden Method from public and private schools, Miss Carden closed her school in 1949 and devoted the rest of her life to training teachers in the techniques and methods of her unique curriculum.
+Today there are over 90 Carden schools across the United States.

 In order that the integrity of the Carden Curriculum continue to be preserved, the Carden Educational Foundation was established in 1962.
 It provides basic and advanced training for teachers and has established an ongoing development program in keeping with current advancements in education.